 - Losing Joe's Place: Rootbeer Racinette, a secondary character and later indispensable plot coupon from Gordon Korman's book.
 He has a running gag where he gets a new hobby every day and later is turned into a variety act by his desperate for money "friends".

-- Tortall Universe: Keladry states that one of her brothers is like this in Protector of the Small, jumping from great-seeming idea to great-seeming idea.
+- Keladry states that one of her brothers is like this in Protector of the Small, jumping from great-seeming idea to great-seeming idea.
 (She also thinks that one of three girls that ask her advice about becoming knights could also be this type.)
-There are some who think that Kel forming crushes on three different boys (Nealan, Cleon, and Domitan, though she only dates Cleon and it never goes very far) fits too, but as this was over a period of eight years of her teenagerhood it's somewhat debateable.
+There are some who think that Kel forming crushes on three different boys (Nealan, Cleon, and Domitan, though she only dates Cleon and it never goes very far) fits too, but keep in mind that 1. it was over a period of eight years, almost a decade and 2. she's a teenager.

 - Chet Morton of The Hardy Boys.
 He has one virtually one every book, which usually ends up being very important to whatever case the Hardy Boys were investigating.